Stu042/HotelApi/HotelApi/Docs/RisksAndAssumptions.md

 Find a hotel based on its name.

-- No mention of what to return, quck converstion from Name to Id?
+- No mention of what to return, quck convertion from Name to Id?
 Or full information required?
     - Probably most information; name, rooms not bookings as could be many.
 - Case sensitive or insensitive search?